 The Light Festival has grown in popularity over the last few years to become one of the most popular free festivals Amsterdam has.
 It has transformed into one of the most loved things to do in Amsterdam in winter and people have begun to plan their trips here so that they can experience the magic of the light festival.
-This year, the event takes place throughout the whole of December until the 20th of January and consists of twenty-nine artworks all over the central district.
+The event consists of twenty-nine artworks all over the central district.
 I would recommend downloading a map from the website because you don't want to miss any of the amazing artworks.
 One of my favourite free things to do in Amsterdam at night is to take my bike and cycle around the city when the festival is on.
 The iconic sights and canals take on totally different forms when illuminated, so you're literally seeing the city in a totally new light!

 If, like me, you're a total history buff then a visit to Amsterdam would'nt be complete without going to the oldest area of the city; Begijnhof.
 This is a small courtyard area located right in the centre of town, dating all the way back to the 14th century when it was home to a Catholic Sisterhood.
 Now, tourists can enter the courtyard for a glimpse of what life was like in old Amsterdam, just be aware that many of the locals don't like their houses being photographed!
 I love to visit during the height of summer, so if youre looking for things to do in Amsterdam in July or August then you will see the area in its spectacular full bloom.
 There is also chapel for those interested in learning about the site that was once the only Catholic institution that was allowed.
 This is often high on lists of top free things to do in Amsterdam, and for good reason!

 Walk side by side with a Pink Flamingo